 - i.
-The following, among other items listed in the Staff Information Handbook and other university regulations, constitutes ethical misconduct: - Plagiarism, including self-plagiarism - Gift authorship - Not giving due credit to students/supervisors - Fabrication of results - Falsification of results - Breach of confidentiality - ii.
+The following, among other items listed in the Staff Information Handbook and other university regulations, constitutes ethical misconduct: - o Plagiarism, including self-plagiarism o Gift authorship

+- o Not giving due credit to students/supervisors - o Fabrication of results - o Falsification of results - Breach of confidentiality - ii.
 Any breach of ethical rules constitutes a disciplinary matter. - iii.
 Where there is an allegation of ethical misconduct, such a case shall first be referred to an adhoc committee of the Appointments and Promotions Committee for Academic Staff for preliminary investigation to determine if the candidate has a case to answer before the Senior Staff Disciplinary Committee.
-The preliminary investigation must be concluded within four (4) weeks from the date the allegation is formally received by the ad hoc committee. - iv.
+The preliminary investigation must be concluded within four (4) weeks from the date the allegation is formally received by the ad hoc committee.

+iv.
 Promotion cases of candidates going through the disciplinary process will be suspended until the cases are dispensed with.

-13.0 APPEAL FOR RECONSIDERATION OF DECISION BY THE APPOINTMENTS AND PROMOTIONS COMMITTEE
+13.0 APPEAL FOR RECONSIDERATION OF DECISION BY THE APPOINTMENTS AND PROMOTIONS COMMITTEE (ACADEMIC STAFF)